 - How you plan to use the qualification in your career.

-The optimal date for applications for Physiotherapy is the end of July of each academic year.
-Your application will be considered after this date but it may be for a later intake.
+Application deadline: End of July of each academic year.
+Your application may be considered after this date but it may be for a later intake.

 Find out more about English language requirements.